 As you can see, R-values can be very deceiving, so it is worth investigating further and asking your insulation installer a lot of questions about how radiant and convective heat transfer will be minimized in the installation.

-Editors Note: We produced this video a few years ago, and although we didn’t realize it at the time, this spray foam installation represents our very first Pro-Follow.
+Editors Note: We produced this video on How to Install Spray Foam Insulation a few years ago, and although we didn’t realize it at the time, this spray foam installation represents our very first Pro-Follow.
 If you enjoy seeing and learning from professional contractors, become an email or RSS subscriber and never miss a Pro-Follow update.

 We love sharing unique experiences with our readers, and I’m excited to bring you today’s article!
 Fred and I had the pleasure of filming Hottle Energy Solutions as they insulated Fred’s basement with spray foam.
 We worked hard to put out a really comprehensive, high-quality video that will address many different aspects of spray foam installation.
 If you enjoy the video, please consider linking to this article to spread the word.